THE DEVELOPMENT PROGRAM PARADIGM

 2. Taking full responsibility for yourself and all your actions is one of the most loving and powerful things you can do.

 3. Sometimes events and healing takes time to unfold and occur.
 Therefore, try to have faith and patience.
 While you can force your will upon a situation, chances are it is not the best plan.
 Surrender to the idea that there is a bigger picture, and try to work with it, not against it.

 4. In the area of healing, education and economics, using coercion is often counterproductive in the long run.
-While you can impose a fixed solution to a problems, this kind of fix is often temporary, and may create worse, long-term problems down the road.
+While you can impose a fixed solution to a problem, this kind of fix is often temporary, and may create worse, long-term problems down the road.

 These universal truths have proven successful, time and time again.
 However, they are not the way most of us were raised, and most people do not feel comfortable with them.
 Nor are they the way most people operate.
-Embrace these principles, however, and nutritional balancing becomes a portal not only for your health and healing, but a doorway by which to perceive life in a whole new way.
+Embrace these principles, however, and development becomes a portal not only for your health and healing, but a doorway by which to perceive life in a whole new way.